SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 10. Click on 'Replace' under Actions on the right
 <br>![](/exercises/ex2/images/DataPrep_SelectCountryReplace_02_10.png)

 11. Your organization's standard is for the United States country values to be 'US'.
-For Replace leave the Search on 'Custom String'
+For Replace leave the Search on 'Custom String'.
+Notice the second row has a country of 'USA'
 <br>![](/exercises/ex2/images/DataPrep_SelectCountryReplace_02_20.png)

 12. For the value enter 'USA'